Algebraic monoid structures on the affine 3-space: Proof of Theorem

-{\bf Step 2.} Let us prove the part of Theorem~\ref{A3_theor} concerning isomorphic monoids.
-If monoids are isomorphic, then their groups of invertible elements are isomorphic as well.
-So we have to study monoids of ranks~1 and~2.
-According to Corollary~\ref{muccmuTU_cor}, right commutative reductions and left commutative reductions of such isomorphic monoids are isomorphic.
-Examples~\ref{MMA_red} and~\ref{MAA_red} show that three types of monoids of ranks~1 and~2 have commutative reductions of the same type.
-By Theorem~\ref{A3comm_theor}, commutative monoids of different types are not isomorphic.
-So it remains to study which monoids inside these three types are isomorphic to each other.
+\begin{proof}[Proof of~\textup{(\ref{A3_theor_b})}] If two monoids are isomorphic, then their groups of invertible elements are isomorphic as well.
+So we need to study only monoids of ranks~$1$ and~$2$, i.e., of types $\mathrm{1M2A}_0(p)$, $\mathrm{1M2A}_1(p)$, and $\mathrm{2M1A}(p)$.
+Note that for each of these monoids the left and right commutative reductions are computed in Examples~\ref{MMA_red} and~\ref{MAA_red} and they are unique up to isomorphism by Proposition~\ref{choiceTU_prop}.
+If two monoids belong to the above list and are isomorphic, then, according to Proposition~\ref{muccmu_prop}, their left commutative reductions are isomorphic and so are their right commutative reductions.
+Comparing Examples~\ref{MMA_red} and~\ref{MAA_red} with Theorem~\ref{A3comm_theor}(\ref{A3comm_theor_b}) we find that the latter is possible only if the two monoids are of the same type.
+So it remains to study which monoids inside each of the three types are isomorphic to each other.